jifola/Scroll-And-Load-For-Elementor/README.md

 - Is used with "Elementor Pro Single Post" to avoid the "Scroll And Load" widget loading multiple times.
 Read "Assign Single Post ID".

   * Not restricted to "Elementor Pro Single Post".
-Can also be used if you want to place "Scroll And Load" widget in a section of it's own.
+Can also be used if you want to place "Scroll And Load" widget in a section on it's own.

 # Changelog